 Have you ever received something made especially for you?
 You probably kept it safe and treated it with great care.
 You likely didn’t hide it; you were happy to display it.

 Why was that gift so special?
-Because someone was thinking of you and put forth the energy to create something just for you!
-They thought of something that you could especially enjoy.
+Because someone was thinking of you and put in the energy to create something just for you!
+They thought of something you could especially enjoy.
 Not only are such gifts especially cherished, but they make the person who made it for you more special to you.

 God has made many things for man to enjoy.
 He re-created the Earth to sustain human life.
 His thoughtfulness didn’t stop there.
 Mark 2:27 tells us of another thing the Creator made specifically for you: “And he said unto them, The sabbath was made for man, and not man for the Sabbath.”